 Any views contained within are wholly my own and do not represent any organization that I may be associated with at any point in time.

 Like anyone, my thoughts and opinions change from time to time, a consequence of having an open mind.
 This blog is intended to provide a semi-permanent point in time, a snapshot and manifestation of the various memes rattling around my brain, therefore any thoughts and opinions expressed within out-of-date posts may not the same, nor even similar, to those I hold today.
+It’s never good to judge someone on their past thinking, unless it hasn’t changed, then have at ‘er.

 I’m a human and my blog reflects that humanity.